Startup funding in the UK

 Raising an angel round

 One of the first stopping points for founders new to the UK funding scene is one of the numerous “angel networks” out there.
-Unfortunately, many of those charge (a lot) to pitch.
+Unfortunately, many of them charge (a lot) to pitch.
 I strongly disagree with that philosophy – as do many other startup figures in the UK and abroad.
 Instead, if you’re looking for angel funding, try the following sites to get you started.

 - Principles of pitching